tsuimou/Blink-reminder/README.md

 **A calm macOS utility that quietly restores healthy blinking during focused work.**

-BlinkNotch is a lightweight background app that helps reduce dry eye during prolonged screen use.
+Blink Reminder is a lightweight background app that helps reduce dry eye during prolonged screen use.
 Instead of alerts, sounds, or notifications, it uses a subtle, peripheral animation near the Mac notch: two eyes appear, blink once slowly, and disappear.

 No interruption.
 No instructions.
 Just a gentle cue for a natural reflex.

+---

 ## Context (facts)